adobong-sunog/adobong-sunog/README.md

-- 👋 Hello there, I’m @AncientSoup,
+- 👋 Hello there, I’m @AncientSoup.
-- ➕ I am a christian,
+- ➕ I am a christian.
-- 🎶 I love listening to music (and also play musical instruments such as the piano, guitar, etc) and programming,
+- 🎶 I love listening to music (and also play musical instruments such as the piano, guitar, etc) and programming.
-- 🕵️‍♂️ I’m currently exploring the world of Computer Science (Especially more on the web development side),
+- 🕵️‍♂️ I’m currently exploring the world of Computer Science (Especially more on the web development side).
 - 📫 Currently available social media accounts:
      {
         ● Discord: adobé sauce#0307